Uranium in the environment: Military activity

 Military activity is a source of uranium, especially at nuclear or munitions testing sites.
 Depleted uranium (DU) is a byproduct of uranium enrichment that is used for defensive armor plating and armor-piercing projectiles.
-Uranium contamination has been found at testing sites in the UK, in Kazakhstan, and in several countries as a result of DU munitions used in the Gulf War and the Yugoslav wars.
-During a three-week period of conflict in 2003 in Iraq, 1,000 to 2,000 tonnes of DU munitions were used.
+Uranium contamination has been found at testing sites in the UK, in Kazakhstan, and in several countries as a result of depleted uranium munitions used in the Gulf War and the Yugoslav wars.
+During a three-week period of conflict in 2003 in Iraq, 1,000 to 2,000 tonnes of depleted uranium munitions were used.

-Combustion and impact of DU munitions can produce aerosols that disperse uranium metal into the air and water where it can be inhaled or ingested by humans.
+Combustion and impact of depleted uranium munitions can produce aerosols that disperse uranium metal into the air and water where it can be inhaled or ingested by humans.
 A United Nations Environment Programme (UNEP) study has expressed concerns about groundwater contamination from these munitions.
-Studies of DU aerosol exposure suggest that uranium particles would quickly settle out of the air, and thus should not affect populations more than a few kilometres from target areas.
+Studies of depleted uranium aerosol exposure suggest that uranium particles would quickly settle out of the air, and thus should not affect populations more than a few kilometres from target areas.